Lchris22/mermaid/packages/mermaid/src/docs/README.md

 Diagramming and documentation costs precious developer time and gets outdated quickly.
 But not having diagrams or docs ruins productivity and hurts organizational learning.<br/>
-Mermaid addresses this problem by enabling users to create easily modifiable diagrams, it can also be made part of production scripts (and other pieces of code).<br/>
+Mermaid addresses this problem by enabling users to create easily modifiable diagrams.
+It can also be made part of production scripts (and other pieces of code).<br/>
 <br/>
 Mermaid allows even non-programmers to easily create detailed and diagrams through the [Mermaid Live Editor](https://mermaid.live/).<br/>
 [Tutorials](./Tutorials.md) has video tutorials.